Quasi-static crack front deformations in cohesive materials: Deformations of a crack front encountering an obstacle

+A large process zone size lead to a localization of the deformation at the edges of the defect (see Fig.~\ref{fig:FrontDeformation_Strength_ProcessZone}c, and Eq.~\eqref{eq:FrontDeformation_Strength_SingleDefect} for an analytical expression of the front deformations in the limit case of a single defect embedded in an infinite matrix).
 Similar deformation patterns have been previously observed in peeling experiments of a silicon elastomer block from a heterogeneous glass substrate \citep{chopin_crack_2011}.
-They are not ubiquitous as other peeling experiments lead to deformations closer to the LEFM predictions \citep{patinet_pinning_2013, vasoya_experimental_2016}.
+They are not ubiquitous, as other peeling experiments lead to deformations closer to the LEFM predictions \citep{patinet_pinning_2013, vasoya_experimental_2016}.
 Our theory may then provide a comprehensive framework to bridge various experimental observations where the small-scale yielding condition of LEFM may not always be met.
 We explore further this avenue in the final Section~\ref{subsec:Chopin2011}.